 Fortunately, most boxes are exempt from Loctite and the screw loosens without much of a struggle.

 Watch the below video

 Adjustable Front Track Bar

 Fitting an adjustable track bar will improve the centering of the vehicle irrespective of the articulation and movement of other suspension components.
 If you fit an adjustable track bar, along with Mopar LCA suspension components, you essentially allow more adjustment options to alleviate the problem.
 A steering brace will take up the slack in the steering quite a bit.
 The factory track bar is weak and slightly under-engineered.
 A beefier adjustable aftermarket track bar with an adjusted steering box will dramatically improve the ride quality.
-Owner’s report it handling and steering like a new vehicle and on par with other SUVs.
+Owners report its handling and steering like a new vehicle and on par with other SUVs.

 For improved caster angle adjustments and straight-line travel, the Mopar LCA is a fantastic solution.
 The LCA basically serves as a direct connection between wheels and steering.
-The LCA attaches the wheels to the chassis and assists in handling, up and down travel, and keeps the axle centered when driving on uneven surfaces.
+The LCA attaches the wheels to the chassis assists in handling, up and down travel, and keeps the axle centered when driving on uneven surfaces.